upiir/microbit_pitch_roll_indicator/README.md

-# Custom Pitch and Roll indicator using MicroBit and Nextion Display
+# Custom Pitch and Roll indicator using micro:bit and Nextion Display
-Custom Pitch and Roll indicator using MicroBit and Nextion Display
+Custom Pitch and Roll indicator using micro:bit and Nextion Display

 **YOUTUBE VIDEO: https://youtu.be/S_ppdbb0poQ**